Sebastian Shaw (serial killer): Early life

-Born Chau Quong Ho in the Phước Tuy Province of South Vietnam on November 28, 1967, he moved to Oregon with his father Van at a young age.
+Born Chau Quong Ho in the Phước Tuy Province of South Vietnam on November 28, 1967, he is ethnically Hoa he moved to Oregon with his father Van at a young age.
 As a young boy, Chau became an altar server at the local Saint Mary Catholic Church, but was reported to have problematic behavior at school.
 Between August and November 1975, he lived at the Marine Corps Base Camp Pendleton, before a group from Port Arthur, Texas sponsored the father and son to move to the state.
 At age 14, the two moved to Woodburn, Oregon and attended the local highschool, where Chau was reportedly enjoying himself.
 However, at one point, in a supposed suicide attempt, he overdosed on aspirin, but survived.
 In 1985, Chau and Van got into a fight that resulted in the young man being beaten with a piece of wood.
 He then moved to live with his aunt and cousin in California, where he briefly worked for a company before joining the Marine Corps, serving in Okinawa, Japan.

 In 1990, Ho applied for an honorable discharge, and was sent back to Oregon, where he applied for a job as a security dispatcher for the Paragon Cable company.
 During this time, he legally changed his name to Sebastian Alexander Shaw.